jappreetS/inshorts/README.md

 # inshorts

-Inshort News React Application has few Responsive web pages with the multiple common components along with the React Router implementation and Redux.
+Inshort News React Application has few Responsive web pages with the multiple common components along with the React Router and Redux implementation.

 ## Technologies used:
 1. React